This code is part of KQCircuits

 square side length equal to `grid_snap`

-output_format: Determines the format of the code for placing cells and if some extra code is printed.
-Has the
+output_format: Determines the format of the code for placing cells.
+Has the following options:

 include_imports: If true, then import statements for all used elements are included in the generated code